 During the beginning stages of their company, seafood lovers were only well acquainted with Maine lobster and Maryland blue crab.
 Throughout the past few decades they have come to realize that seafood has different seasons in a year just as we do.
 Due to their longevity in the business, they have become experts in knowing which types of seafood flourish during specific months and areas of the ocean.
 Their expertise is definitely what makes the difference between good seafood and magnificent seafood.

-Snow Crab Cakes
+Snow Crab Cake Recipe

 This version of the crab cake offers spice, savory freshness from the herbs, and great texture all while allowing the full flavor of the crab to come through.
 I paired it in a Shrimp Bisque (because I had shrimp shells), okra and chorizo, but feel free to play around with your own favorites whether it be a tomato gazpacho or served by itself.